tahaelhajji/GeoPaMotor/README.md

 # Looking to geometrically parametrize a specific motor topology
-If you would like to parametrize the geometry of a motor topology (not among the listed motor topologies above), whether for a public research work or private research work (not to be included in this repository), feel free to reach out to me:
+If you would like to parametrize the geometry of a motor topology (not among the listed motor topologies above), whether for a public research work or private research work (not to be included in this repository), feel free to reach out to me taha.elhajji@gmail.com.
-✉️ taha.elhajji@gmail.com

 # :Hammer: How to use the GeoPaMotor Tool